 He smiles.
 I’m a bright spot in his day.
 He gives me half the messages and tells me to deal with them.

 I call everyone back and tell them to attend an end of the day staff meeting.
-We’ll work it all out then.
+We can work it all out then.

 Finally, I have a chance to read some of Miller’s stoner jokes.
 They are all lame, mostly because no one smoked pot in the 50’s.
-I write him a note saying that talking about pot isn’t funny.
-I suggest he have the joker pretend to talk as if he isn’t stoned.
+I write him a note saying that talking about pot is not funny.
+My advice is he have the jokerster pretend to talk like he is not stoned.
 I tell Landis I have to leave to see the writers.

 Miller isn’t there, but I just want to meet the other writers and get them to work on their own ideas.